ejeiserloh/Identity-Lifecycle-Automation-Lab/README.md

 Objectives:
 Build a home lab using Active Directory and Azure AD to simulate user onboarding and offboarding workflows

-Creat PowerShell scripts to automate account creation, group assignments, and mailbox provisioning
+Create PowerShell scripts to automate account creation, group assignments, and mailbox provisioning

 Implement role-based access control (RBAC) using security groups